-Students must meet the graduation requirements described on page 28 of this Bulletin.
-A minimum of 32 hours for the bachelor's degree and 24 hours for the associate degree must be taken from SWAU.
+Students must meet the graduation requirements described on page 49 of this Bulletin.
+A minimum of 32 hours for the bachelor's degree and 24 hours for the associate degree must be taken in residence.
 Alternatives for acquiring credit do not apply to the residency requirement.
-The final 12 credits taken prior to graduation must be completed at SWAU.
+The final 12 credits taken prior to graduation must be completed in residence.